-Best Tablets with USB Ports (top for 2018 and beyond)
+Best Tablets with USB Ports: Top 5 for 2018

 Since ‘limited options’ is the underlying factor here, it is all the more important to take your pick wisely.
 We bring you this rundown on some of the best tablets with USB Ports to help you make an informed choice:

 The Microsoft Surface Pro 4 is a sleek-looking tablet with sharp angled edges that make it an aesthetic delight to behold as far as the design is concerned.
 It is available in three variants offering a host of different options, allowing you to customize the functionalities of this tablet to suit your needs.

 The 12.9-inch display is the obvious dominant factor on this device.
 The touchscreen of this 2-in-1 offering from Microsoft comes with a PixelSense display offering a 2736×1824 resolution that translates into vivid and clear images with an impressive color gamut.